Edward Snowden says he was trained 'as a spy'

 Snowden, who fled to Hong Kong and then Moscow last year, is believed to have taken 1.7 million computerized documents.
 The leaked documents revealed massive programs run by the NSA that gathered information on emails, phone calls and Internet use by hundreds of millions of Americans.

-He was charged last year in the United States with theft of government property, unauthorized communication of national defense information and willful communication of classified intelligence to an unauthorized person.
+He was charged last year in the United States with theft of government property, unauthorized communication of national defence information and willful communication of classified intelligence to an unauthorized person.

 NBC is airing the full interview with Snowden on Wednesday night.